 - Using an external microphone.

 While it may prevent unwanted external noise, direct input recording isn’t the preferred option for acoustic guitar.
-Being an acoustic instrument, recording in this way doesn’t allow the natural ambience of the room to be captured on the recording.
+Being an acoustic instrument, recording in this way doesn’t allow the natural ambiance of the room to be captured on the recording.

-How pickups affect tone depends on the pickups themselves e.g. under saddle piezo pickups tend to sound thin, excessively bright, and unnatural.
-This is because they don’t project the sound of the guitar holistically e.g. taking into account the shape of the body, the materials used to build the guitar (tonewoods) and build quality.
+How pickups affect tone depends on the pickups themselves e.g. under-saddle piezo pickups tend to sound thin, excessively bright, and unnatural.
+This is because they don’t project the sound of the guitar holistically e.g. taking into account the shape of the body, the materials used to build the guitar (tonewoods), and build quality.

-A blended pickup system however, which usually features an internal microphone, along with a magnetic or contact pickup will often sound more natural.
+A blended pickup system, however, which usually features an internal microphone, along with a magnetic or contact pickup will often sound more natural.
 If you are interested in learning more about acoustic guitar pickups you can read more here.